kazurayam/CompositeExecutionProfileInKatalonStudio/README.md

 # Solution Description

 Let me tell you my idea.
-I will create just 16 Execution Profiles, which contains only a single name=value pair of GlobalVariable, as follows:
+I will create just 16 Execution Profiles.
+Each of them contains only a single name=value pair of GlobalVariable, as follows:

 ## main_Base
 |No.| Profile name | GlobalVariable name | value |